Kristify/docs/docs/GettingStarted/installation.md

 After connecting them to the network, write down which name they have *(e.g. "monitor_0")*.
 In addition, you can also connect **speakers** for sound support!

-It doesnt matter how you place all those components.
+It doesn't matter how you place all those components.
 Just make sure they are connected.

-**However**, The Turtle running Kristify should be **only accessable to the shop owner**, and not the customers!
+**However**, The Turtle running Kristify should be **only accessible to the shop owner**, and not the customers!
 *Or else bad things can happen!*

 ---

 This was step 1.
 Easy, right?
 But before you are done, you now have to generate the configuration and your products!

 The config.lua and products.lua files can be now placed in `<kristify_installation/data/`.
-And thats it!
+And that's it!